rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-ibc-transfer-demo.md

 # IBC Demo

-In this tutorial, we'll create and interact with a new Cosmos-SDK blockchain called "rollchain", with the token denomination "uroll".
+In this tutorial, we'll create and interact with a new Interchain blockchain called "rollchain", with the token denomination "uroll".
 This chain has tokenfactory and Proof of Authority, but we'll disable cosmwasm.

 ## Prerequisites
 - [System Setup](../01-setup/01-system-setup.md)